The 2023-2024 Application Process is now closed.

 - Special consideration will be given to tribal members (including unrecognized tribes)

 - Two letters of recommendation/reference:

 - Letter of recommendation from member of your current academic institution stating their support of your work

 - Letter of reference from academic staff confirming your enrollment in your current academic institution.

 - Optional: If you wish to submit a video describing your interest in the environment you may include that is well.
 (1 minute or less).
 Please upload to YouTube (unlisted) and include a link with your application.

-- Submission deadline: September 1st, 2022; Fellowship award participants will be notified on or around October 15th, 2023 – APPLICATION PROCESS IS NOW CLOSED
+- Submission deadline: September 1st, 2023; Fellowship award participants will be notified on or around October 15th, 2023 – APPLICATION PROCESS IS NOW CLOSED

 - PLEASE CLICK HERE TO ACCESS THE ONLINE APPLICATION PORTAL